-The student must be concurrently admitted to New Mexico Junior College and the Nursing Program in accordance with the admission requirements stated in the NMJC catalog.
-Admission to NMJC and admission to the nursing program require two separate applications.
-Admission to NMJC does not mean admission to the nursing program.
-A student must be in good academic standing with NMJC upon admission to the nursing program and continue in good academic standing with NMJC throughout enrollment in the nursing program.
-The student must maintain a minimum 2.0 overall The student must complete the application for admission deadline for the fall semester.
-If the application process in not completed by 5:00 pm on May 20th, the application will not be considered in the initial selection process for fall admission to the nursing program.
-Applications and forms are available in the Allied Health Office.
+- 1. The student must be concurrently admitted to New Mexico Junior College and the Nursing Program in accordance with the admission requirements stated in the NMJC catalog.
+Admission to NMJC and admission to the Nursing Program require two separate applications.
+Admission to NMJC does not mean admission to the Nursing Program.
+A student must be in good academic standing with NMJC upon admission to the Nursing Program and continue in good academic standing with NMJC throughout enrollment in the Nursing Program.
+The student must maintain a minimum 2.0 overall. - 2.
+The student must complete the application process for admission to the Nursing Program by the May 20th application for admission deadline for the fall semester.
+If the application process in not completed by 5:00 p.m. on May 20th, the application will not be considered in the initial selection process for fall admission to the Nursing Program.
+Applications and forms are available in the Nursing Program Office.